jubalh/gblog/linux.md

 Gentoo was cool, because you *tweaked* everything, played around here and there, but somehow all the tweaking wasn't really worth it.
 I didn't like Ubuntu, never thought about why.
 I just don't care about it very much.

+People like different stuff, people need different stuff.
+I like Debian, you can like whatever you want to.

-I never understood a reason for distributions like "we just take distribution X change a nice icon theme use Firefox instead of Konqueror and give our new distribution a fancy name".
+I never understood a reason for distributions like "we just take distribution X change a nice icon theme use Firefox instead of Konqueror and give our new distribution a fancy name" though.
 It's basically the same distribution, just other programs in it.
 You don't eed to create new ISO's, which you need to host on some server or share over Bittorrent.
 That's not really "new" distribution.
 It's just a distribution, and you installed the software that you liked.
 You can create a package for that, can't you?
 You could write a script which does these changes.
 Why create a "new" distribution, with all the overhead.